 A practice course where you can experiment with course design and explore Course Creator.
 It cannot be published.

-You can view a schedule of all your courses within Course Creator including start date, end date and extended enrolment window.
-You can also see a schedule of all upcoming FutureLearn courses.
+You can view a schedule of all your organisations courses within Course Creator in the schedule tab.
+This includes course start date, end date and extended enrolment window.

 An important element of FutureLearn’s pedagogical approach is the idea of social learning: that people learn better together.
-See also Pedagogy.
+Find out more about our four pillars of social learning.

-A dashboard (found in the ‘Stats’ tab of the run area of Course Creator) where you can access data about learners’ participation in a run.
+A dashboard where you can access data about learners’ participation in a run.
+Find the dashboard in the stats tab of the course run within Course Creator).
 The Stats dashboard updates automatically overnight.

-There are some surveys to gather data about learners built into the FutureLearn platform, including the post course survey and weekly sentiment survey.
+There are some surveys built into the Futurelearn platform that gather data about learners.
+This includes a post course survey and weekly sentiment survey.
 Partners can also use their own surveys if they meet our research guidelines.
 Read more about surveys.

 Different to a quiz!
 A summative step.
-Learners have 3 (maximum) attempts, there are 3 points per question, with 1 point lost for each incorrect response, only upgraded learners can access them and they can include Multiple choice and/or Cloze (embedded answer) questions.
-Keep in mind that learners need to complete all tests in a course (and achieve an overall course score of 70% or more) to earn a certificate — for formative assessment it may be best to use quiz steps instead!
+They comprise of up to ten multiple-choice or close questions.
+Only upgraded learners can access them.
+Learners have 3 (maximum) attempts, there are 3 points per question, with 1 point lost for each incorrect response.
+Learners need to complete all tests in a course (and achieve an overall course score of 70% or more) to earn a certificate.

-Partners may create a trailer video for their course description page if they wish.
-All trailers require the FutureLearn logo animation at the beginning.
+Partners may create a trailer video for their Course Description Page if they wish.
+All trailers require the FutureLearn logo animation at the beginning and subtitles.
+Find out more about trailers.

 Tutor marked assignments

-A business model introduced in March 2019 that allows learners to take as many courses as they like from the FutureLearn catalog for a one-off annual fee.
-Excludes paid-for courses, degrees and invite-only courses.
+A business model introduced in March 2019 that allows learners to take as many courses as they like from the FutureLearn catalog for a one-off annual fee or monthly subscription.
+Unlimited excludes paid-for courses, ExpertTracks, degrees and invite-only courses.
 Find out more about FutureLearn Unlimited.

 A type of step.
 Consists of an audiovisual presentation uploaded in .MOV or .MP4 format with a title, description and a transcript.
-Find out more about creating great video content for FutureLearn courses.
+Find out more about video steps.

 X Y Z